Psychology textbooks are an excellent resource for accessing a large amount of information in a clear, ordered way.

 About the Book: You can’t go wrong with this textbook and I regularly consult it.
 It is absolutely huge and very easy to read as well, so there is a lot of information about a lot of topics.

 Another added bonus with this psychology textbook is the added MyPsychLab, which has additional online features.
-I have the third edition, which came with a MyPsychLab CD, though the more recent editions will probably provide an online link/download instead.
+I have the third edition, which came with a MyPsychLab CD, though the more research editions will probably provide an online link/download instead.

 There are lots of diagrams and separated-out boxes with extra information, so this book has lots of interesting little extras that make the subject so interesting to study.